 -1 (the default) disables this feature, effectively setting the snapshot age limit to infinity.
 This parameter can only be set at server start.

--1 disables this feature, and is the default.
 Useful values for production work probably range from a small number of hours to a few days.
-The setting will be coerced to a granularity of minutes, and small numbers (such as
+Small values (such as

 1min) are only allowed because they may sometimes be useful for testing.
 While a setting as high as